texerai/m3/README.md

 ## Overview

-The Memory Marionette Model (m3) is a library that leverage Marionette Model verification methodology.
+The Memory Marionette Model (m3) is a powerful verification library designed to expose subtle bugs in multicore memory subsystems.
+By implementing the Marionette Model methodology, m3 brings unmatched precision to memory operation tracking and validation—making it an essential tool for anyone serious about building reliable multicore processors.

 <img src="https://user-images.githubusercontent.com/8511359/168761545-07a34325-0b65-4f51-a6c4-99b379cc2194.png" width="150" style="float: left">